sentriz/xyz/about/index.md

 # programming
 -- my [github](https://github.com/sentriz)
--- i know python3, java, bash, and bit of web
+-- i know python3, java, bash, and a bit of web
 -- stuff an email [down the chute](mailto:senan@senan.xyz) for a cv

 # music